pcotret/litex-wiki/Reuse-a-(System)Verilog,-VHDL,-(n)Migen,-Spinal-HDL,-Chisel-core.md

 # Reusing a nMigen/Spinal-HDL/Chisel/etc... core

-This is very similar to reusing a Verilog/VHDL core, one extra step just needs to be added: **First Generate** the nMigen/Spinal-HDL/Chisel/etc.. core **as a verilog core** :)
+This is very similar than reusing a Verilog/VHDL core with just one extra step: **Generate** the nMigen/Spinal-HDL/Chisel/etc.. core **as a verilog core** :)

 # Examples of more complex integration

-The [Betrusted-IO](https://github.com/betrusted-io) projects relies on LiteX for the integration and makes heavy use of external Verilog/System Verilog cores.
+The [Betrusted.io](https://github.com/betrusted-io) project relies on LiteX for the integration and makes heavy use of external Verilog/System Verilog cores.
 This can then be a good source of integration examples such as [the integration of an I2C core from  OpenCores](https://github.com/betrusted-io/gateware/blob/master/gateware/i2c/core.py).

 # Reusing other type of cores